Ethanolbicarbonate/Kalye-Corazon/README.md

 ## Summary
-By leveraging Godot’s node hierarchy, scene instancing, and signal system, Kalye Corazon achieves a scalable, maintainable, and efficient architecture.
-This ensures smooth gameplay while allowing room for growth in future updates.
+Kalye Corazón is a narrative-driven simulation game developed in Godot, inspired by Ilonggo culture.
+Exploring themes of community, civic engagement, health, wellbeing, and environment, it follows Caleb, a CICT student battling academic burnout, whose healing is guided by the WVSU cats—Mango and Eveready.
+By leveraging Godot’s node hierarchy, scene instancing, and signal system, the game achieves a scalable, maintainable, and efficient architecture that ensures smooth gameplay while allowing room for future growth.